 As part of the satellite project and my operating systems class, I worked on a daemon for serial (RS-232) communications over a network.
-The goal is to allow multiple programs to access a serial port on a Linux box over a network.
-This would make maintenance and administration of the satellite radio room at school much easier.
-The basic version is working.
+This allowed multiple programs to access a serial port on a Linux box over a network in order to make maintenance and administration of the satellite radio room at easier.

 My AI class semester project (spring 2002) was to make a robot to play the game Merels (Nine Man Morris.)

-I wrote an update to WheatBlog, an open source web journaling (blog) program.
-I ran the news section of my school website on my version (0.02β) of WheatBlog.
-The next official release (WheatBlogApp 0.03β) was a rewrite by Wheat, the original designer.
-LegoBoy and I continued with my version of WheatBlog.
-LegoBoy eventually decided to do a complete rewrite of our version.
-The LegoBoy blog was used for years on several Schutt Design sites.
+I wrote an update to WheatBlog, an early open source blog program.
+I ran the news section of my school website on my version of WheatBlog.
+The next official release (WheatBlogApp 0.03β) was a rewrite by the original designer.
+I continued using my version of WheatBlog for several years.